chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### Upload Service

 A computing resource within the AWS cloud.
 It will receive upload jobs from the Upload Queue.
 Those jobs contain the information needed by the compute resource to download a file from DropBox and upload it to S3.
-The compute resource will also verify the integrity of the download and upload.
+The computing resource will also verify the integrity of the download and upload.
 The compute resource will also change the state of the upload in the Upload table as needed.